 Other High School-age Students

 Middlesex Community College will accept for early admission outstanding high school-age students that demonstrate sufficient academic ability and maturity.
-These students must demonstrate sufficient academic ability as evidenced by high school grades and the results of the College’s Accuplacer (skills assessment is required), and provide a written recommendation by their principal or guidance counselor.
+These students must demonstrate sufficient academic ability as evidenced by high school grades and the results of the college’s Accuplacer (skills assessment is required), and provide a written recommendation by their principal or guidance counselor.
 A current official copy of the applicant’s high school transcript must accompany the college application.
 All high school or home-schooled students must have appropriate placement scores, satisfy course prerequisites and meet with the Director of Enrollment Management prior to registering.
-Students may register for credit courses (according to placement test results), but are considered non-degree seeking.
+Students may register for credit courses (according to placement test results) but are considered non-degree seeking.
 Upon completion of high school, students may move to degree-seeking status.

 Middlesex Community College welcomes qualified home-educated students seeking admission to the college.
 A home-educated applicant is someone who has graduated from a homeschooling program that meets the minimum requirements of their local school district.